godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_dof_blur_far_transition()      |
 +-----------+------------------------------------+

-Transition between no-blur area and far blur.
+The length of the transition between the no-blur area and far blur.

 ----